Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 // Your user access token retrieved from your trusted service String token = "SECRET";
-communicationTokenCredential credential = new communicationTokenCredential(token);
+CommunicationTokenCredential credential = new CommunicationTokenCredential(token);

 // Initialize the chat client
 final ChatClientBuilder builder = new ChatClientBuilder();